 In Greek myth, Persephone (Περσεφονη) journeys to the underworld where she eats pomegranate seeds and so must return for a quarter of the year.
-This etiological tale of the seasons is well known but significant elements link it to the ANE.
+This etiological tale of the seasons is well known, but significant elements link it to the ANE.
 It should be noted that the familiar version is highly bowdlerized; the original being that Haides (Ἁιδης) forcefully abducts and rapes Persephone, and only when her mother, Demeter (Δημήτηρ), threatens the world with famine is she allowed to return.
-There is quite a similar Mesopotamian tale involving Eresh’kigal but with some roles reversed: Nergal (𒀭𒄊𒀕𒃲), the god of war, visits and is seduced by the queen of the underworld and lies with her for seven nights, and so must return for half the year thereafter, explaining, apparently, why wars were fought seasonally.
-In both cases we’re talking about forbidden fruit; Nergal and Persephone are both warned beforehand to abstain but are nonetheless tempted.
+There is quite a similar Mesopotamian tale involving Eresh’k’ikal but with some roles reversed: Nerkal (𒀭𒄊𒀕𒃲), the god of war, visits and is seduced by the queen of the underworld and lies with her for seven nights, and so must return for half the year thereafter, explaining, apparently, why wars were fought seasonally.
+In both cases, we’re talking about forbidden fruit; Nerkal and Persephone are both warned beforehand to abstain but are nonetheless tempted.
 Hekate additionally plays a part in several versions of the latter’s tale, carrying a torch to help search for the lost goddess, and indeed, she, Demeter, and Persephone share a number of attributes and aspects.

-Additionally, while there is some debate about the etymology of the name of Persephone’s mother, Demeter, most agree that it’s some form of “Earth Mother” and that she’s also a chthonian goddess (making her daughter’s abduction somewhat redundant).
+Additionally, while there is some debate about the etymology of the name of Persephone’s mother, Demeter, most agree it’s some form of “Earth Mother” and she’s also a chthonian goddess (making her daughter’s abduction somewhat redundant).
 Eresh’kigal means “Queen of the Great Earth”; a close parallel.